bioinformatist/my_website/content/post/working-on-linux.md

 1. Preparation of a USB media.
  1. Download the proper [*Manjaro KDE Edition*](https://manjaro.org/get-manjaro/) disc image (ISO file).
  2. Check your device list using `sudo fdisk -l`.
  3. Run command as `sudo dd if=~/Downloads/manjaro-kde-17.0.1-stable-x86_64.iso of=/dev/sdc` (You may replace the ISO file name and target device name by yourself).
 This will take even over 10 minutes.
-For Windows user, try software like *Fedora media writer*, *rawrite* and *UltraISO".
+For Windows user, try software like *Fedora media writer*, *rawrite* and *UltraISO*.
 2. Restart your PC and press `F12` to choose boot from *USB flash driver*.
 3. Start Installation. **TODO: /home, MBR and GPT**